-Bladder ARFI Study
+Bladder ARFI (Acoustic Radiation Force Impulse) Study

 |Official Title:||Evaluation of Pediatric Urinary Bladder Wall Thickening and Fibrosis Using Acoustic Radiation Force Impulse (ARFI)-Derived Shear Wave Velocities|

 |Study Start Date :||October 2012|

-|Estimated Study Completion Date :||December 2016|
+|Actual Study Completion Date :||October 2016|

 Experimental: (ARFI)-Derived Shear Wave Velocities

 This is an ultrasound-based new technique using Acoustic Radiation Force Impulse (ARFI).
 Shear Wave speeds are derived using ARFI.